pauloba/GGJ2024/README.md

 TO DO LIST:
 - Implement 1 mini-game that is different for each carp.
 - Add an easter egg.
-For example in the map, randomly (or according to a chosen algorithm) make some circus characters appear (e.g. una foquita pixel art, un senhor con bigote en una bici con una rueda gigante, un domandor de leones con un leon, un malabarista) each one of them, you can talk with them on the map and it opens a new "secret minigame" https://www.shutterstock.com/image-vector/circus-icon-set-pixel-art-old-790350061
+For example in the map, randomly (or according to a chosen algorithm) make some circus characters appear (e.g. pixel art seal, man with moustache in a bike with one giant wheel, a lion tamer, juggler...) each one of them, you can talk with them on the map and it opens a new "secret minigame" https://www.shutterstock.com/image-vector/circus-icon-set-pixel-art-old-790350061
 - Animate carps to be "destroyed" when a clown has been defeated.
 - Add animation to the gummy bear when moving on the map so the bear faces front or back depending on the movement.